 - Simple, Stress-Free Installation

-- Various Payment Method
+- Various Payment Methods

 While the monthly fee is slightly more expensive than other companies, the minimum usage period for Sakura Fiber Internet is only three months.